 - If you are a salaried employee, you may be eligible to do an in-service rollover (tax free transfer while employed) from your 401k to an IRA.
 There can be significant benefits to doing this but there can also be disadvantages.
 We can help you determine if an in-service rollover makes sense for you.

 - Depending on if you are hourly or salary and how long you have worked for GM, you may be eligible to receive a monthly pension or a lump sum payout.
 We can help you determine if a lump sum or spousal benefits make sense for you.
-Check out this article from our very own Brandon Carter on this subject, Pension Lump Sum Guide.

 - Help you understand how GM’s pension is integrated with Social Security and provide guidance on when and how you should claim your social security benefits.